'It was a great challenge and experience without a happy end' - Stephan Lichtsteiner confirms Arsenal departure | Goal.com

 He was an unused substitute in the club's final match of the campaign, a 4-1 thrashing by Chelsea in the Europa League final that not only ended their hopes of silverware but also of Champions League football next season after a fifth-placed finish in the Premier League.

-In a message posted on Instagram the Switzerland international thanked the fans, his teammates and club staff while expressing his disappointment at their Europa League final defeat.
+In a message posted on Instagram the Switzerland international thanked the fans, his teammates and club staff while expressing his disappointment at their Europa League final defeat in Baku.

+Dear Gunners We were close to add an important chapter to this amazing club's history.
+But to be close ... is unfortunately not good enough.
+This is hard to accept.
+I'm very disappointed.
+It was our objective to bring Arsenal back on the highest international level and to win trophies.
+Both belong to this great club.
+I wish my teammates, my coach and his staff, all hard-working employees and all Gunner fans simply the best!
+I'm confident our team can complete our mission next season!
+I loved to be a part of this club.
+It was a great challenge and experience without a happy end, unfortunately.
+Thank you very much for your overwhelming support!
+It was much appreciated!
+See you Stephan #COYG #WeAreTheArsenal #YaGunnersYa #ThankYou

 "Dear Gunners, we were close to add an important chapter to this amazing club’s history.
 But to be close is unfortunately not good enough.
-This is hard to accept," said Lichtsteiner on Instagram.
+This is hard to accept," said Lichtsteiner.

 "I’m confident our team can complete our mission next season!
 I loved to be a part of this club.
 ‘It was a great challenge and experience without a happy end, unfortunately.
 Thank you very much for your overwhelming support!
 It was much appreciated!"